fastify/fastify-basic-auth/README.md

 ### `header` String (optional)

-When supplied, the header option is the name of the header to get credentials from for validation.
+The `header` option specifies the header name to get credentials from for validation.

 ```js
 fastify.register(require('@fastify/basic-auth'), {